WebDevJasonCameron/workopia/Notes.md

 # My Notes

+## 2025 02 20

+When you make a component, it places it creates a controller and a view.
+If you want to organize the views by making a sub dir you will need to move that created view into the created sub dir.
+You will also need to update the controller to return the propper path to that view by including the sub dir in the return path.
+For example, `return view 'component.inputs.input_view.php'

+---

 ## 2025 02 19

 Using Factories.
 This is found in the database / factories.
 You can use tinker to use the Faker generator.
 Below is an exampl...
 (The following creates one user)